 The trio considers the social basis of justice in classical liberalism, the hopes and fears of the Founding Fathers, and how heightened security measures can paradoxically make us more afraid.
 Ken notes that the vividness of our imaginations can overshadow our ability to accurately assess the probabilities involved, leading to disproportionate responses and making it especially easy for the media to exploit our fears.
 Robin analyzes the ways in which the political use of fear has evolved over time, concluding that fear is caused by differences in power and is a perfectly normal state.

-- Roving Philosophical Reporter (seek to 5:35): Rina Palta talks with political consultant Jim Ross, whose clients have included San Francisco mayor Gavin Newsom and Oregon Governor Ted Kulongosky, about the power of our emotional responses and our ability to retroactively give them rational justifications.
+- Roving Philosophical Report (seek to 5:35): Rina Palta talks with political consultant Jim Ross, whose clients have included San Francisco mayor Gavin Newsom and Oregon Governor Ted Kulongosky, about the power of our emotional responses and our ability to retroactively give them rational justifications.
 The two discuss the historical use of frightening messages in campaign ads, with particular attention to the Cold War and the threat of nuclear destruction.
 According to Ross, fear can be used effectively as a short-term tool for drawing attention to specific political issues.
 In the long run, however, positive messages that inspire hope are more effective social motivators and therefore are a necessary component of a campaign’s success.

 - 60-Second Philosopher (seek to 48:25): Ian Shoales uses Orson Welles’s 1938 Halloween adaptation of The War of the Worlds to discuss the role of fear in our daily lives and the unlikely quirks of news media.

-Corey Robin, Associate Professor of Political Science, Brooklyn College and the Graduate Center of the City University of New York
+Corey Robin, Professor of Political Science, Brooklyn College and the Graduate Center of the City University of New York

 - Brader, Ted (2006).
 Campaigning for Hearts and Minds: How Emotional Appeals in Political Ads Work.